The Black Dahlia (film): Development

-James B. Harris optioned the film rights to the novel shortly after it was published in 1987.
-He planned to direct the adaptation and completed a script before abandoning the project to make another film.
+James B. Harris optioned the film rights to the novel by James Ellroy shortly after it was published in 1987.
+He planned to direct the adaptation and completed a script before abandoning the project to make Cop.
 The project then languished in development hell for several years.
 In 1997, L.A.
 Confidential, the third book in Ellroy's L.A.
 Quartet, was adapted into a critically acclaimed and highly successful film of the same name.
 Its success resulted in several studios becoming interested in adapting Ellroy's other novels.
 Universal acquired the rights to The Black Dahlia shortly after the release of L.A.
 Confidential.
 Josh Friedman was hired to write the screenplay.
 Friedman has claimed that he worked on the script from 1997 to 2005.
-His original script featured a cameo appearance by Russell Crowe and Guy Pearce, reprising their roles as Bud White and Edmund Exley respectively.
+His original script featured cameo appearances by Russell Crowe and Guy Pearce, reprising their roles as Bud White and Edmund Exley respectively.
 As early as 1998, David Fincher was attached to direct the project.
 Ellroy approved Fincher as director for the film having enjoyed his work on Seven.
 Fincher envisioned the story as a five-hour miniseries with an $80 million budget and major film actors.